digitalsleuth/peepdf-3/CONSOLE-COMMANDS.md

 PPDF> create object_stream

 Warning: stream objects cannot be compressed.
 If the Catalog object is compressed could lead to corrupted files for Adobe Reader!!
 Which objects do you want to compress?
-(Valid respones: all | 1-5 | 1,2,5,7,8) all
+(Valid responses: all | 1-5 | 1,2,5,7,8) all

 [*] Warning: Stream objects cannot be compressed!